 Maintaining effective internal control over financial reporting is necessary for us to produce reliable financial reports and is important in helping to prevent financial fraud.
-If we are unable to maintain adequate internal control, over financial reporting our business, operating results and financial condition could be harmed.
+If we are unable to maintain adequate internal control over financial reporting, our business operating results and financial condition could be harmed.
 On an annual basis, we will furnish an assessment by our management on the design and operating effectiveness of our internal control over financial reporting with our annual report on Form 10-K, and our independent registered public accounting firm will issue an opinion on our internal control over financial reporting.
 During the course of the documentation and testing necessary to make our annual assessment, we may identify significant deficiencies or material weaknesses that we may be unable to remediate before the requisite deadline for those reports.
-If our management or our independent registered public accounting firm were to conclude in their reports that our internal control over financial reporting was not effective, this could have a material adverse effect on our ability to process and report financial information and the value of our common stock could significantly decline.
+If our management or our independent registered public accounting firm was not effective, this could have a material adverse effect on our ability to process and report financial information and the value of our common stock could significantly decline.